 - Lurk amongst the cloisters of New College.

-In the evening consider going to Evensong in Magdalen College Chapel, checkout what’s on at the Sheldonian Theatre, or simply squeeze into a spot in one of Oxford’s traditional pubs and try the local ales.
+In the evening, consider going to Evensong in Magdalen College Chapel, check out what’s on at the Sheldonian Theatre, or simply squeeze into a spot in one of Oxford’s traditional pubs and try the local ales.

-DAY 7 – BLENHEIM & THE COTSWOLDS
+DAY 7: BLENHEIM & THE COTSWOLDS

 Oxford is on the southeastern corner of the Cotswolds – an Area of Outstanding Natural Beauty.

-- Join a tour and visit some of the villages.
+Option 2: Join a tour and visit some of the villages.
 This well-rated tour visits a lot of our favourites in one day and ends with a photo stop at Blenheim Palace.

-- Hire a car for the day and explore at your leisure, stopping in a country pub for lunch.
+Option 3: Hire a car for the day.
+Explore at your leisure, stopping in a country pub for lunch.
 We like the King’s Head in Bledington and the Fox Inn in Oddington.
-Our guide to the best places to visit in the Cotswolds should give you some ideas.

 DEPARTING ENGLAND